rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

 Now try to star the repository again.
-You may have to go on the Github page for the repository first to unstar it.
-Nevertheless, the button label should adapt to the updated `viewerHasStarred` property from the local state.
-Thus the button should show either a "Star" or "Unstar" label.
+You may have to go on the Github page and unstar it first.
+The button label should adapt to the updated `viewerHasStarred` property from the local state to show a "Star" or "Unstar" label.
+You can use whate you've learned for starring repositories on implementing a `removeStar` mutation.

-There is one little extra mile that you can take to improve the star mutation from a user experience perspective.
-The obvious part would be implementing the `removeStar` mutation.
-But that's your exercise at the end of this section.
-Another improvement could be showing the current count of people who have starred the repository and updating this count in the `addStar` (and `removeStar`) mutation.
+ We also want to show the current number of people who have starred the repository and updated this count in the `addStar` (and `removeStar`) mutation.
 First, you can retrieve the total count of stargazers by adding the following fields to your query:

 {{< highlight javascript "hl_lines=14 15 16" >}}
 const GET_ISSUES_OF_REPOSITORY = `